ASR-project/Multilingual-PR/README.md

 # Multilingual-PR

-Implementation of the project ```Multi-lingual Phoneme Recognitionusing self-supervised methods on foreign languages```
+Implementation of the project ```Multi-lingual Phoneme Recognition using self-supervised methods on foreign languages```

 ## TO DO